fzakaria/fzakaria.com/_posts/2024-05-03-speeding-up-elf-relocations-for-store-based-systems.md

 🏎️ That is a **7.5x speedup**! 🏎️

 To achieve this improvement, I have a basic implementation built atop musl's dynamic loader.

+> You can try, play with and track my changes on my [fork of musl](https://github.com/fzakaria/musllibc/blob/relocs/ldso/dynlink.c)

 1. I've added support for a new environment variable `RELOC_WRITE` that when set will write the resolved symbols for each relocation to disk in a file set by the variable.